ucsb-cs9/s25/_lab/lab01.md

 The second assignment is to create a vulnerability database to aid in keeping track of the vulnerabilities that you have been reading about and the weakness classes that they belong to.
 Vulnerabilities are recorded in the authoritative list of [Common Vulnerabilities and Exposures (CVE)](https://www.cve.org/), and given a unique CVE identifier.
 After analysis, each vulnerability is classified according to a known weakness that is among the [Common Weakness Enumeration (CWE)](https://cwe.mitre.org/) list.
+These are important classifications (look up some of the examples in this lesson to learn more), but they are difficult for humans to process visually.
+Fortunately, you can make a data structure to help you keep track of this.

 The practical skills to be developed include: